annaeliana7/Sunnyside-Construction/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone https://ADD LINK.git
+- On the terminal run this command git clone https://github.com/annaeliana7/Sunnyside-Construction.git

-- Go to the repository folder using command prompt cd NAME-OF-FILE
+- Go to the repository folder using command prompt cd Sunnyside-Construction

 - Install the dev dependencies for linters run npm install.
 --->